 Students will learn:

-- How to identify key features and adaptations of selected African animals have developed to survive
+- How to identify key features African animals have to survive

 - How African animals rely on each other and the environment

-- About the challenge’s African wildlife face in the wild
+- The challenges African wildlife face in the wild

 Use the activities in the Teaching Guide (below) to spark students’ curiosity before their zoo visit.